Grandparents’ Rights Lawyers

 Custody cases can take months to sort through.
 If your grandchild’s safety is compromised while in the care of their custodial parent, you don’t have months to waste.
 If you are worried about your grandchild’s safety, make sure to contact law enforcement and/or Child Protective Services in your grandchild’s area.
 If you’re fighting for custody, be sure to gather paperwork from these officials that documents the abuses.
 This information will help your case in a custody battle.

 Contact Our Divorce Lawyers in North Carolina and South Carolina

 Watching your grandchild become the subject of a custody dispute is not easy, but our grandparents’ law attorneys in NC and SC can make the process less daunting.
-With our legal team at Collins Family Law Group to provide you with excellent and comprehensive legal counsel, you’ll see a light at the end of the tunnel during even the worst of scenarios.
+With our legal team at Collins Family & Elder Law Group to provide you with excellent and comprehensive legal counsel, you’ll see a light at the end of the tunnel during even the worst of scenarios.
 We are dedicated, compassionate, and experienced, and we have one goal in mind: to provide you with the excellent legal advocation you deserve.

 She cares about her clients